 The Norfolk Towne Assembly (NTA) has a variety of programs designed for the education of our members and the public.
 These include:

 DANCE DEMONSTRATIONS AND EVENTS

 Historically, social dance was an extremely important part of the lives of the people of North America.
-While Balls were primarily the realm of the well-to-do, people lesser financial means danced in taverns, and inns throughout the young United States.
-During the Revolutionary War and the War of 1812, soldiers in camp often danced with each other to help pass the time.
+While Balls were primarily the realm of the well-to-do, people of lesser financial means danced in taverns, and inns throughout the young United States.
+During the Revolutionary War and the War of 1812, soldiers in camp and sailors onboard ship often danced with each other to help pass the time.

 Public balls were held throughout the 18th and early-19th centuries to celebrate or commemorate notable events or dates.
 For instance, in 1824, when the Marquis de Lafayette visited Norfolk during his almost 2-year tour of the country as the guest of the United States, Norfolk held a public ball in his honor on the upper floor of the Customs House, the only venue large enough to accommodate the expected crowds.